wasp-lang/wasp/CONTRIBUTING.md

 # Contributing to Wasp

-Wasp's compiler is built with Haskell.
-As an output, you'll get a web application written in React and NodeJS.
-So there are three ways for you to contribute:
+Wasp's compiler is built with Haskell and under the hood it generates a web application in React and NodeJS.
+Given that, there are several ways in which you can contribute:
 - [Wasp compiler/CLI/LSP internals](#wasp-compilerclilsp-internals) (Haskell)
 - [Wasp as a web framework](#wasp-as-a-web-framework) (React, Node, HTML/CSS, database and so on)
 - [Tutorials or Example apps](#tutorials-or-example-apps)